Goldman Sachs profit falls 11 percent but beats estimates

 Fixed income investors have been holding off on trading in the face of uncertainty about how quickly the U.S. Federal Reserve will tighten monetary policy.

 Goldman makes most of its money from trading and investing in capital markets.
-This sets it apart from JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N) and Bank of America Corp (BAC.N), which have big consumer lending businesses, and Morgan Stanley (MS.N), which has a large wealth-management arm.
+This sets it apart from JPMorgan Chase & Co, Citigroup Inc and Bank of America Corp, which have big consumer lending businesses, and Morgan Stanley, which has a large wealth-management arm.

 The bank trades securities for clients, underwrites stocks and bonds, advises on mergers and has an investment-management business that caters to institutions and wealthy individuals.